Blog

 That means drug testing is not required after accidents that cause bodily injury when police fail to issue a citation.

-What to do if You Suspect a Truck Driver is Drunk or Impaired?
+What to Do if You Suspect a Truck Driver is Drunk or Impaired?

-If you are involved in a truck crash and you suspect the driver is drunk, make sure to tell the police officer who comes to the scene.
+If you are involved in a truck crash and you suspect the driver is drunk, make sure you tell the police officer who comes to the scene.
 Tell him or her the reasons why you suspect alcohol or drugs may have been involved in the crash.

 For example, one sign of an impaired driver may be an open trailer door, as drunk truck drivers may overlook simple safety precautions.
 If you smell alcohol on the driver’s breath, or he or she appears to be stumbling around, tell the police.
 You may have also noticed erratic driving before the crash, such as speeding, struggling to stay in a lane or tailgating you or another vehicle.